JakeSteam/blog-programming/_posts/2023-10-22-getting-latex-working-in-vscode-on-windows.md

 Search for "LaTeX Workshop" and "LTeX - LanguageTool" in VSCode's extensions tab, and click to install both.
 Only the first is required, but the second will give very useful grammar and spellchecking capabilities.

+Make sure you install the LanguageTool extension by "LTeX+", as the one by "Julian Valentin" [is not maintained](https://github.com/valentjn/vscode-ltex/issues/884#issuecomment-2481694378) and has been forked.

 [![](/assets/images/2023/latex-install9.png)](/assets/images/2023/latex-install9.png)

 VSCode will probably ask you to "Reload", if not then close and reopen it yourself.

 ## Testing your installation

 Okay, you're good to go!

 To test this, create a new `.tex` file in VSCode.
 Add some basic LaTeX code, such as: